Algorithm Templates: Backtracking

 General Backtracking Template

-def backtrack(self, state, constraints, current_solution, results):
+def backtrack_sketch(state, constraints, current_solution, results):

-if isComplete(current_solution):
+if is_complete(current_solution):

 return

-for (each candidate in candidates):
+for candidate in iter_candidates(state):

-if isValid(candidate, constraints):
+if not is_valid_move(candidate, constraints):

-makeMove(candidate, current_solution)
+make_move(candidate, current_solution)

-backtrack(updated_state, constraints, current_solution, results)
+backtrack_sketch(next_state(state, candidate), constraints, current_solution, results)

-undoMove(candidate, current_solution)
+undo_move(candidate, current_solution)

 Key Points: